WebDevStudios/WDS-RSS-Post-Aggregator/README.md

 ### Manual Installation ###

 1. Upload the entire `/rss-post-aggregation` directory to the `/wp-content/plugins/` directory.
-2. Activate RSS Post Aggregation through the 'Plugins' menu in WordPress.
+2. Activate RSS Post Aggregator through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions ##